tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/create-or-update-skillset.md

 **Example: Encryption keys**

-Encryption keys are customer-managed keys used for [additional encryption](/azure/search/search-security-manage-encryption-keys) of sensitive content.
+Encryption keys are customer-managed keys used for [supplemental encryption](/azure/search/search-security-manage-encryption-keys) of sensitive content.
 This example shows you how to specify customer-managed encryption on a skillset.

 ```json
 {